-On April 16, 2020 the Company announced the closing of a non-brokered private placement for aggregate gross proceeds of \$500,000 (the "Offering").
-The Offering consisted of the sale of 10,000,000 common shares of the Company (the "Shares") at a price of \$0.05 per Share for aggregate gross proceeds of \$500,000.
-All securities issued pursuant to the Offering are subject to a four month and one day hold period under applicable securities laws, expiring on August 16, 2020.
+On April 16, 2020 the Company closed a non-brokered private placement of 10,000,000 common shares of the Company at a price of \$0.05 per share for aggregate gross proceeds of \$500,000.
+All securities issued are subject to a four month and one day hold period under applicable securities laws, expiring on August 16, 2020.
 Joseph Ovsenek, the newly appointed Company Board director participated in the Offering and will hold 10.8% of the Company's common shares outstanding after the close of this Offering.
-Ken McNaughton, the current Vice President and Chief Exploration Officer of Pretium Resources Inc., also participated in the Offering and will hold 10.8% of the Company's common shares outstanding after the closing of the Offering
+Ken McNaughton, the current Vice President and Chief Exploration Officer of Pretium Resources Inc., also participated in the Offering.

-Subsequent to the closing of the private placement, Joseph Ovsenek was appointed to the Board of Directors of the Company.
-Concurrently with this appointment, Mr. Charles Gryba has resigned as a director and President and Chief Executive Officer of CTEC.
+On May 7, 2020 the Company announced the appointment of Joseph Ovsenek to the position of President and CEO and as Chairman of the Board of Directors, the appointment of Mr. Ron MacDonald to the Board of Directors replacing Wes Roberts who has resigned as a director.
+On April 16, 2020, Mr. Charles Gryba resigned as a director and President and Chief Executive Officer of CTEC.
 Mr. Gryba will continue his relationship with CTEC as a technical consultant.
-The Company is considering various options to bring on a new President and CEO.